Wireless powering efficiency of deep-body implantable devices: Introduction

-Several models have been proposed to mathematically assess the maximum radiation efficiency and optimal frequency for implantable bioelectronic devices.
-The planar stratified heterogeneous model \cite{25,26} is a simple approach that allows an analytical formulation that includes the wave reflection between different layers.
-In this model, the equivalence principle replaces a volumetric surface current distribution for an in-plane electric current density source that produces the same electromagnetic fields.
-Although this model is mathematically more straightforward and provides a physical inside of the problem under analysis, it considers the human body as planar and infinite media.
-On the other hand, the spherical wave expansion \cite{27,28,29} is a semi-analytical approach that represents the human body as a spherical model composed of a homogenous or concentric multilayered medium.
+{ On the other hand, the spherical wave expansion \cite{27,28,29} is a semi-analytical approach that represents the human body as a spherical model composed of a homogeneous or concentric multilayered medium.
 In this case, the source is represented by an electric or magnetic dipole encapsulated by a small sphere positioned anywhere inside the spherical phantom.
 Then, the electric and magnetic fields are decomposed in vector spherical harmonics, and, from orthogonality relationships, the problem is mathematically solved by a linear system.
-This approach is computationally simpler than a full-wave analysis and can lead to insightful results once the level of achievable power density just outside the body is mainly influenced by the source position than the shape of the phantom itself.
+From the computational point of view, this approach is less costly than a full-wave analysis and can lead to insightful results once the implantation depth mainly influences the level of achievable power density just outside the body.
+Furthermore, due to the high electric permittivity of the biological tissues, the near-field region is shorter than in free space; therefore, the radiation pattern of mm-sized implantable antennas is less sensitive to the shape of the phantom itself \cite{29}.
 However, this approach is difficult to implement for more complex sources and realistic body models.
-For this intend, a full-wave computation needs to be carried out to solve the inhomogeneous wave equation numerically given an arbitrary finite-sized source \cite{23}.
+Apart from that, the standing wave pattern in spherical models differs from the anatomical-shaped ones.
+Therefore, this difference is also verified in the WPT efficiency values obtained with both phantoms.
+For this intent, a full-wave computation needs to be carried out to solve the inhomogeneous wave equation numerically given an arbitrary finite-sized source \cite{23}.}